Visitation and Parenting Schedules

 In general, with very young children, there seems to be support for short, frequent visitations.
 The rationale is that it allows for strong bonds to develop with the child and each parent.
-It is common that in these situations we will have multiple steps in the process that may go from shorter, more frequent visits, towards one of the more common plans referenced above at school age (or younger).
+Commonly, visitation in these cases will go from shorter, more frequent visits towards one of the more common plans referenced above.

 What Happens When Someone Fails to Follow the Court Ordered Parenting Plan?